24 MLM Assumptions

 If yes to both, we have met both our independence assumptions!
 We have met them even if the students are clustered in classes within their schools.
 As long as we did not sample using those classes (or other clusters), we are ok as our sample of students will be representative of the school they are in.

-E.g., see this document which says clustered SEs are not necessary (in OLS) unless sampling was conducted at the cluster-level and that econometricians often overuse them.
+For further discussion, see this blog post/document from the World bank which says clustered SEs are not necessary (in OLS) unless sampling was conducted at the cluster-level and that econometricians often overuse them.

 Q: When you say “at least 20” you mean for the number of j’s, right?

 A: Yes, number of clusters.
-Mostly Harmless Econometrics readers might recall a discussion of 42 clusters (8.2.3), which contributes to this debate of the appropriate level of j-units
+Mostly Harmless Econometrics readers might recall a discussion of 42 clusters (8.2.3), which contributes to this debate of the appropriate number of level two units.

-A: Often with plots, like with classic OLS. for example we can pot a histogram of the residuals and see if they are normally distributed.
+In this class we do not really talk about how to test these assumptions.
+In general, we usually test with plots, like with classic OLS.
+For example we can plot a histogram of the residuals and see if they are normally distributed.
+We can plot them vs. some covariate to check for heteroskedasticity as well.